 Jawbone Up Move: clip to your clothes wherever you go

 Unlike the rest of the Jawbone range, the Up Move isn’t a wrist-worn tracker, it’s a small clip-on device that comes in a range of fun, bright colors.
 It tracks steps, calories, sleep and active time, and uses LEDs to show your progress.
 It can run for up to six months between charges and syncs wirelessly with the Jawbone app to track progress on your phone.

 Everything we’ve looked at so far has been worn somewhere on the body, but the Smart Body Analyzer is something you stand on: it’s a set of smart scales that can track your weight and body composition, BMI and heart rate.
 It can even monitor air quality and the weather.

 Though it's not a wearable, Withings Smart Body Analyzer is Android compatible and is a useful accessory to help improve your fitness.
-What's more, it was introduced at US$143.99 but can now be picked up for less than US$100.
+What's more, it was introduced at $143.99 but can now be picked up for less than $100.